601.201.0880 • firstname.lastname@example.org

 This test is done to determine if the twins are fraternal or identical.

-You can eliminate your lingering doubt.
+You can continue to speculate about these various scenarios or you can eliminate your lingering doubt.
 If you think that you may need an answer to your question … you probably do… so give us a call.
 The latest DNA technology can give you the answer.
 Call Capital DNA Testing, LLC so we can discuss your unique situation one-on-one and help you find the best option to find the answer to your question confidentially and discreetly.